 Sector: Banking and financial services

-About the company: OCBC is Singapore’s oldest bank, operating in 18 markets with strengths in consumer, SME, and wealth banking across ASEAN and Greater China.
+About the company: OCBC is Singapore’s oldest bank, operating in 18 markets across Southeast Asia and Greater China.
+Key businesses include consumer, SME (small and medium-sized enterprise), and wealth banking.

 Sector: Banking and financial services